rutar-academic/rutar.org/content/writing/previewing_a_development_branch_on_cloudflare_pages.md

 If the branch is your main branch, then just run `zola build`.
 Otherwise, the preview URL will be `https://development.<project-name>.pages.dev`, which we manually specify with the `-u` option.
 And we would also like to include draft articles in the preview as well.
-If we decide to add more branches, the same non-master build command will work for any branch we add.
+If we decide to add more branches, the same non-main build command will work for any branch we add.

 Now, whenever you push commits on your development branch to GitHub, you can visit a preview of the build at `https://development.<project-name>.pages.dev`.